Obsessive Compulsive Disorder (OCD)

 Unfortunately, once the electrical impulse decides to find another path around the heavy metal deposit, it may encounter other obstacles (including callous tissue or more heavy metals) that can create new quirks in the individual.

 If you have a hard time imagining how an electrical impulse collides with heavy metal deposits in brain tissue, try to imagine a car driving down the street carrying a valuable cargo.
 In the electrical impulse, this precious cargo is parts of the will, the soul, and information critical to your survival.
 As the car moves, it encounters a blockade of heavy metal barrels in the middle of the road.
-Imagine the car slamming into the barrels in an attempt to break through the barrier and continue.
+Imagine the car crashing into the barrels in an attempt to break through the barrier and continue.
 After a few tries, the driver realizes he needs to find another way and turns back.
 In an attempt to go around the barrels, the car goes onto the pavement.
 He runs over pedestrians, signs and benches because he is desperate to deliver this vital information and will do whatever it takes to accomplish his mission.

 Likewise, an electrical impulse will eventually try to find a new path, no matter how difficult that path may be.
 If the electrical impulses in your brain are constantly bumping into heavy metal deposits or lots of callous tissue, you may lose your ability to function in other ways.
-A psychiatrist may suggest you get a prescription for medication for your quirks or behavior, but taking medication isn't always the best choice.
+A psychiatrist may suggest that you get a prescription for medication for your quirks or behavior, but taking medication isn't always the best choice.

 Advice for OCD sufferers

 Changing your routine can be challenging, but also a very helpful OCD treatment strategy.
-It may seem impossible to you and especially difficult for people with agoraphobia, but even the smallest changes can be invaluable.
+It may seem impossible and especially difficult for people with agoraphobia, but even the smallest changes can be invaluable.
 Try staying overnight at a relative's or friend's home.
 A week in a hotel is another option.
 A change of location, setting, or routine can begin to break OCD.
 When you return home or get back to your normal routine, you may notice that your OCD is a little less severe.

 Even after the electrical impulse has found a new route around the heavy metal build-up or calloused brain tissue, breaking the very habit of obsessive-compulsive behavior can be challenging.
 For this reason, obsessive-compulsive behavior can continue for years, even after the electrical impulse has found a new path.
 It's important to start changing your environment and surroundings even as you work to heal the neurological issues with the foods and supplements below.